mdn/content/files/en-us/web/api/chapterinformation/artwork/index.md

 An {{jsxref("Array")}} of objects.
 Each object contains the following properties:

 - `src`
-  - : The URL from which the user agent fetches the image's data.
+  - : A string representing the URL from which the user agent fetches the image's data.
 - `sizes`
-  - : Specifies the size of the resource in multiple sizes so the user agent can determine what size is most appropriate for different contexts.
+  - : A string representing one or more sizes for the resource.
+Its value can be the keyword `any` (representing a scalable vector format such as an SVG), or a space-separated list of tokens in the format `<width in pixels>x<height in pixels>` or `<width in pixels>X<height in pixels>`.
+If multiple sizes are provided, the user agent can load whatever size is most appropriate for the current context, provided those sizes are available in the linked resource.
 - `type`
-  - : The {{Glossary("MIME type")}} hint for the user agent that allows it to ignore images of types that it doesn't support.
-However, the user agent may still use MIME type sniffing after downloading the image to determine its type.
+  - : A string representing a {{Glossary("MIME type")}} hint that allows the user agent to ignore image types that it doesn't support.
+However, the user agent may still use MIME-type sniffing after downloading the image to determine its type.

 ## Examples